LiuZechu/peggle-game/README.md

 ### Cannon Direction
 Please explain how the player moves the cannon.

+To launch the ball, drag your finger across the background to rotate the cannon.
+Upon releasing the finger, the ball will be launched in the direction of the cannon.

 ### Win and Lose Conditions
 Please explain how the player wins/loses the game.

+The player is provided with 10 balls in total.
+To win the game, the player has to clear all orange pegs on the screen before the 10 balls are used up.
+If the player does not manage to clear all the orange pegs within 10 balls, they lose the game.
+Note that when the ball enters the bucket, an extra ball will be awarded.
+This can be seen from the number of balls left at the top-right corner not decrementing after the ball falls out of bounds (normally the number will decrement by 1).

 ## Level Designer Additional Features

 ### Peg Rotation
 Please explain how the player rotates the triangular pegs.
+To rotate a triangular peg, tap on the peg.
+Two sliders will appear in the middle of the screen.
+Slide the bar with a clockwise circular arrow icon to rotate the peg being tapped.
+To make the sliders disappear, tap the peg again.

 ### Peg Resizing
 Please explain how the player resizes the pegs.
+To resize a peg, tap on the peg.
+Two sliders will appear in the middle of the screen for triangular pegs.
+One slider will appear for a circular peg.
+Slide the bar with a double outward arrows icon to resize the peg being tapped.
+To make the sliders disappear, tap the peg again.

 ## Bells and Whistles
 Please write all of the additional features that you have implemented so that